oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Malicious Issuers

 A malicious Issuer could bypass the privacy benefits of the herd privacy by generating a unique Status List for every Referenced Token.
-By these means, he could maintain a mapping between Referenced Tokens and Status Lists and thus track the usage of Referenced Tokens by utilizing this mapping for the incoming requests.
+By these means, the Issuer could maintain a mapping between Referenced Tokens and Status Lists and thus track the usage of Referenced Tokens by utilizing this mapping for the incoming requests.
 This malicious behaviour could be detected by Relying Parties that request large amounts of Referenced Tokens by comparing the number of different Status Lists and their sizes.

 ## Observability of Relying Parties {#privacy-relying-party}